Kidney transplant risks and complications

 High blood pressure

 Some children have high blood pressure (hypertension) after transplantation, even if they did not have it before the surgery.
 This may happen because of TRAS or medications such as steroids.
-If this happens, your child may need to take medicines that control his or her blood pressure.
+If this happens, your child may need to take medicines that control their blood pressure.

 More in the infoKID topic: Hypertension